In general, however, you have to meet these two minimum requirements to qualify:

 If you file a claim on November 1, 2021, your base period would be April 1, 2020 to July 30, 2021.
 Texas, for example, requires you to earn wages in at least one quarter of your base period in an amount equal to at least 37 times your weekly unemployment benefit amount.

 Most states use some variation of this formula to determine eligibility, but you'll need to check with your state unemployment office for specific information.

 How much will I get in unemployment benefits?

-Unemployment benefits are only intended to replace a portion of your lost wages, so don't expect to collect anything close to your full salary.
-Each state has its own formula to calculate benefits, but they all take into account how much you earned before you lost your job.
+Unemployment benefits are only intended to replace a portion of your lost wages, so don’t expect to collect anything close to your full salary.
+Each state has its own formula to calculate benefits, but they all consider how much you earned before you lost your job.
 All states also have a maximum cap on benefits, so high earners will receive a much smaller percentage of their lost wages than those at the lower end of the income scale.

 Many states simply pay half of the lost wages, up to the state maximum.
 Some also offer an extra fixed amount if you have dependent children, typically around $25 per dependent per week.

 Your benefits may be reduced if you earn any money while you are collecting unemployment, such as earnings from temporary work or a part-time job.